TuragaLab/DECODE/docs/source/tutorial.rst

 DECODE has basic rendering functions but for detailed visualization and analysis you should export your data and load it into SMAP or another SMLM visualization software of your choice.

-For loading the data in SMAP, you can export your emitter set as h5 file at the end of the fitting notebook.
+For loading the data in SMAP, you should save your emitters as an h5 file at the end of the fitting notebook.
-For easier input in other software, we recommend exporting as csv.
 Under the *File* tab in SMAP, change the *auto loader* to *Import DECODE .csv/.h5* and **Load** the exported data.
 For detailed instructions on post-processing (grouping, filtering, drift correction,...) please consult the `SMAP Documentation <https://www.embl.de/download/ries/Documentation/>`__,